Top Tips for Saving Money

-So if you want to get out on the road, but don’t want to pay through the nose to do so, read this helpful guide and we’ll go through some of the best ways in which you can save money on your insurance.
+So if you want to get out on the road, but don’t want to pay through the nose to do so, read this helpful guide.

 First things first, when it comes to choosing your car, you should pay attention to which of the 50 insurance groups it falls into as this will have a strong bearing on the cost of your policy.

 As a general rule, cars with smaller engines and more security features will be in one of the lower categories and will therefore cost less to insure.

 Second, you should limit the amount you drive in your car if you’re really set on severing your premiums, since (rather straightforwardly) the more you drive, the higher the probability there is of you being involved in an accident.

 Of course, this is not always possible; sometimes high mileage is unavoidable.
 If this is the case, there’s no need to worry, there are plenty of other ways to cut costs on your motor insurance.

 The price you pay for your insurance will of course be affected by the level of cover you want, but also by the kind of policy you’re after, for example choosing a policy with a black box is likely to reduce the cost of your premiums.

 There are three levels of cover available: third party only, third party, fire and theft, and fully comprehensive.
 All scaling up in terms of cover and price (generally speaking).
 While less cover tends to be cheaper, it is always worth working out where your priorities lie, as by spending a little bit more you will often find that you actually get a lot more for your money, relatively speaking.